 This is the second year after adding the kitty-litter.
-Most of what came up with the added nitrogen was exotic B. mollis.
-The USCS data say that the soils they tested in this area have about 25% clay.
-This place got nuked, like most of the land around here.
+Most of what came up with the added nitrogen was exotic B. mollis, which typically stays greener than the surrounding native B. carinatus but it is good to know that the seed is still there and what will happen if the site becomes more fertile.
+US Soil Conservation Service test data for this area show 25% clay in the top soil layers.
 The USCS sampled only undisturbed soils, thus characterizing the original background conditions, which is fine.
-Then they projected those detailed findings by slope, over the entire region with fancy online maps, which is not.
+Then they projected those detailed findings by slope, over the entire region with fancy online maps, which considering the history, is not.
 Later lab analysis in this area confirmed that there was about 12% clay.
 But there's more to this lack of nutrient retention than a lack of clay.

 This is Point Molate, in Richmond California, almost 80 miles away.
-Here, David Amme discovered "Molate fescue," now a popular landscaping grass because of its low water demand.
+Here, David Amme discovered "Molate fescue," now a popular landscaping grass because of its low water requirements.
 What you are looking at is the largest remaining undisturbed native grassland in the San Francisco Bay region, about one (1) acre.
 What has interested the grassland fans in this area is that it is apparently resistant to weed introductions.
 There is pampas grass nearby.
 None here.
 There is fennel too.
 None here.
 There are some dandelions and few native forbs, but it is a stable configuration.
 The California Native Grasslands Association wants it protected.
 I want somebody to care for it, possibly in return for building a development nearby.
 I think it is going increasingly decadent.
 They think it is Natural.